introgreek/introgreek.github.io/docs/textbook/02-substantives-and-adjectives/nouns-overview.md

 ## Nouns

 Ancient Greek, like English, has several **parts of speech** into which words can be classified.
-The first part of speech under consideration is the **noun**, defined here as a word that denotes a *person, place, thing, or idea*.
+We just learned about verbs in Module 1.
+The next part of speech under consideration is the **noun**, defined here as a word that denotes a *person, place, thing, or idea*.
 Here are some examples in English: spouse, home, money, freedom.

 ***